priestd09/corda/docs/source/api-flows.rst

 Suspending flows
 ----------------
-In order for nodes to be able to run multiple flow concurrently, and to allow flows to survive node upgrades and restarts, flows need to be suspendable.
+In order for nodes to be able to run multiple flows concurrently, and to allow flows to survive node upgrades and restarts, flows need to be checkpointable and serializable to disk.

 This is achieved by marking any function invoked from within ``FlowLogic.call()`` with an ``@Suspendable`` annotation.